Computer Science Courses

 An introductory survey of computer science designed for liberal arts students, including such topics as machine architecture, language translation, artificial intelligence, and noncomputability.

 An examination of a wide array of social, legal, and ethical issues related to the ubiquity and range of computing and computers.
 Topics explored include computer activism, computer crime, the fourth amendment and expectation of privacy, intellectual property protection, computer surveillance, identity theft, secure communication, and digital forgery.
 No computing experience is required.
-Open only to new first-year students and freshmen.
+Open only to new first-year students.

 CSCI 120 Introduction to Environmental Computing (4)